Huntington’s disease therapeutics conference 2020 - Day 1

 HDBuzz reports from the annual Huntington’s disease therapeutics conference in Palm Springs

-By Dr Rachel Harding, Dr Sarah Hernandez, and Joel Stanton March 12, 2020 Edited by Dr Ed Wild Originally published on February 27, 2020
+By Dr Rachel Harding, Dr Sarah Hernandez, and Joel Stanton March 12, 2020 Edited by Professor Ed Wild Originally published on February 27, 2020

 Our new writers Rachel Harding and Sarah Hernandez report from the Huntington’s Disease Therapeutics Conference - the biggest annual gathering of HD researchers.